What Causes Thyroid ProblemsJun 29, 2022

 Your thyroid gland is located just below your Adam’s apple, towards the bottom of your throat.
 Your thyroid gland helps to control your metabolism.
 It does this by releasing hormones, mainly T4 and T3, which travel to and affect almost every cell in your body.
 T3 is the more active form of thyroid hormone, and has more of an impact on your cells’ metabolism.

-Check out my Free Holistic Medicine Courses Online for more information.
+Check out my Free Holistic Medicine Courses Online and my Holistic Medicine Books for more information.

 How does metabolism work?